General Post Office, Chennai

 Chennai General Post Office (GPO) is located on Rajaji Salai at Parry's Corner, Chennai.
 It functions in a building built in 1884.
 It is located opposite to the Chennai Beach suburban railway station.
 Chennai GPO covers an area of about 23.33 km2 and serves a population of around 220,000.
-It has no sub- or branch offices.
+It has no sub-branch offices.

 History

-In 1712, Governor Harrison (1711-1717) first started a Company Postal Service in Madras to carry mail to Bengal by dak runner.
+In 1712, Governor Harrison (1711–1717) first started a Company Postal Service in Madras to carry mail to Bengal by dak runner.
 By 1736, a postal system of sorts was in place with a somewhat greater vision.
 In 1774, a system of charging postage on private letters began.
 In 1785 and 1786, civilians John Philip Burlton and Thomas Lewin of the East India Company, respectively, suggested to the Governor of Madras that it was necessary to lay down postal rules, draw up a postal network and establish a postal authority.
 This warranted establishing a post office in Fort St. George so that the letters of the staff of the company, which were carried free at the expense of the government until then, could be charged for.
-Accepting this suggestion, the first Madras Post Office with fixed postal charges—the Madras GPO—was established by Governor Sir Archibald Campbell (1786-1790), who also established the Male and Female Orphan Asylums (that developed as St. George's School), and the postal service was thus made a government facility.
+Accepting this suggestion, the first Madras Post Office with fixed postal charges—the Madras GPO—was established by Governor Sir Archibald Campbell (1786–1790), who also established the Male and Female Orphan Asylums (that developed as St. George's School), and the postal service was thus made a government facility.

 Chennai General Post Office was initially opened in Fort St. George Square, just outside the Sea Gate, on 1 June 1786.
 The first Postmaster-General was Sir Archibald's secretary, A. M. Campbell.
 Robert Mitford was appointed the Deputy Postmaster-General.
 The GPO was served by one writer (clerk), five sorters, a head peon and ten postmen.
 Later, the company overruled Campbell's appointment and, eventually, Oliver Colt was appointed the first Postmaster-General of Madras.

 To expand its services, the Madras Post Office, as it was generally called, opened a couple of receiving offices (as opposed to full service offices that also delivered mail) in March 1834, one at Hunter's Road in Vepery and another in Royapettah on what is now known as Westcott Road.
 In October 1837, the post office moved to "the old Bank" building inside the Fort, what is now the Fort Museum.
 In February 1845, four more receiving offices were opened, one each on Mount Road and in Triplicane and two in Black Town (as George Town was known then).
 In 1854, a Post Office Act came into force, an organised postal system was established and stamps were first introduced.
 In 1855, two more receiving offices were opened in San Thomé and Teynampet, near St. George's Cathedral.
 The same year, the first letter-box had appeared in the city at Moubray's Road.
 Soon, six more receiving offices were opened across the town.
 In 1856, the Madras Post Office moved to Garden House, Popham's Broadway, near the Kothawal Chavadi market.